-This rendition represents in an artistic approach to the intricate design of the “Mehndi Hand” in a different art form ie: stained glass panel.
+This rendition represents an artistic approach to the intricate design of the Mehndi Hand in a different art form being stained glass panel.

-I have used a rich darker amber water glass (spectrum) on each finger representing branches and from there a selection of green glass depicting leaves, these colours can also be found lower down on the hand which includes a rich red glass representing jewels.
+I have used a rich darker amber water glass on each finger representing branches and from there a selection of green glass depicting leaves, these colours can also be found lower down on the hand which includes a rich red glass representing jewels.

 As the Mehndi Hand is an intricate design, so was the construction in a complex way with many parts of the glass pieces smaller than fingertip size.

-I believe this is the first Mehndi Hand rendition to be made in a stained glass panel (if not please let me know) therefore it now has its own presence to be viewed on-line for all to see.
+I believe this is the first Mehndi Hand rendition to be made in a stained glass panel therefore it now has its own presence to be viewed on-line for all to see.

 Please feel free to make any comments or remarks regarding the Mehndi Hand.